Trigger warning: rape, rape apologism, and all associated awfulness.

 This is a good time to mention that if you think you don’t know anyone who is a survivor of sexual assault, you are very likely wrong and should examine the possible reasons why the survivors in your life haven’t trusted you with this information.

-Oh, and though Donald Trump was, until Friday, facing a civil charge that he raped a 13-year-old girl, his accuser has dropped her case after receiving threats resulting from an announced—and later cancelled—press conference where she planned to finally break her anonymity.
+Oh, and though Donald Trump was, until Friday, facing a civil charge that he raped a 13-year-old girl, his accuser has dropped her case after receiving death threats resulting from an announced—and later cancelled—press conference where she planned to finally break her anonymity.
 Despite over a dozen accusers, he will never see the inside of a jail cell or very likely any legal consequences.

 Of course, not all of Trump’s supporters believe his accusers.
 Some of them have questions.
 Why did these women wait to come forward?
 Why speak right before an election?
 The timing seems “off.”
 Another tenet of rape culture: assuming the victim is lying if they don’t behave the way we’ve been taught victims behave.
 But really, let’s look at this question.